When you buy a product through a link on our site, we may earn a commission. Learn More.

 When a bear is charging you at nearly 50 feet per second, you want the highest effective range possible, and you want to know your bear spray is going to work.
 Check the effective range of your bear spray, and make sure you are within that range when you use it.
 As with anything else, practice is a good idea, and some manufactures built their cans to allow one practice spray.

 When camping, you can take actions to help prevent coming across a bear.
 The easiest thing to do is purchase a bear canister to place all of your food in so bears can’t smell it and come investigate and bear bells to keep bears away on the trails.
+In the campsite, you can also set up a bear hang where bears won’t be able to reach your food.

 While any of these bear sprays should certainly do the job, I could only rank one as the best bear spray.
 Based on the factors listed above, my overall pick for the best bear spray is SABRE Frontiersman Bear Spray.
 It combined maximum effective EPA capsaicinoid strength with one of the longest effective ranges at 35 feet.
 It also delivered a very heavy fog of 1.84 ounce per one second burst.
 Counter Assault, at 2% strength capsaicinoids, and a range of 40 feet, with a night glow locator, was a very close second, but somewhat pricier.